jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 Otherwise it is jagged,
 incoherent and discontinuous,
-disturbed by whatever is
+disturbed by whatever noise
-blocking it.
+is disturbing it.

 To be surrounded by God,
 is to be surrounded by an infinity